FilipaGo/portugal-5-estrelas/README.md

 The 5 Estrelas app showcases the most relevant national icons in terms of natural resources, monuments, gastronomy and so on, elected through a survey by the Portuguese people and a strict expert evaluation.
 Thus, the app helps high-quality Portugal Cinco Estrelas’ winners reach a broader audience.

-In this project **I handled the interaction design, user interface design (for iOS), prototyping, developer handoff** and quality assessment.
+In this project, **I handled the interaction design, user interface design (for iOS), prototyping, developer handoff** and quality assessment.

 ***

-👉 **Checkout 5 Estrelas’ InVision prototype here** — https://filipago.github.io/portugal-5-estrelas/
+👉 **Check out 5 Estrelas’ InVision prototype here** — https://filipago.github.io/portugal-5-estrelas/

 ## Step 1 — Stakeholder Interview